Vacant Lots

 Frequently Asked Questions

-What is the difference between a vacant lot loan and raw land financing?
+What is the difference between a vacant lot loan and raw land financing in the SF context?

-How long can I hold a vacant lot with hard money financing?
+How long can I hold a San Francisco vacant lot on a hard money loan?

 Vacant Lots Financing Throughout the Bay Area